nuejs/www/faq/index.md

 > "You’ve got to start with the customer experience and work backward for the technology"

-*Dieter Rams* for stating the obvious:
+*Mies van der Rohe* for stating the obvious:

-> "Less, but better"
+> "Less is more"

 [antirez]: //twitter.com/antirez/status/1378272801522597888